General Education (Undergraduate)

 PHYSCS 181PHYSICS FOR SCIENTISTS AND ENGINEERS II5

-Quantitative Reasoning (GQ)
+Quantitative Reasoning (NSW-Q)

 Courses in this area will enhance students' quantitative reasoning skills, including their capacity to explain, interpret, evaluate, and communicate quantitative information.
 Students will learn to use models or algorithms to solve problems, and will apply quantitative concepts to real-world situations.
 These skills may be drawn from mathematics and computational strategies, but may extend to logic, statistics, and inductive or deductive reasoning.